maccampb/MMM-pipower/README.md

 **Version:** V1.0
 **Author:** ckmmconsulting

-MagicMirror² module that displays the current pipower RTC schedule status on the mirror, polling for updates every 30 seconds.
+This is aMagicMirror² module that displays the current pipower RTC schedule status on the mirror, polling for updates every 30 seconds.
+This is targeted to run on an Raspberry Pi5 with built-in RTC and a battery backup.

 ## What it shows